The-Motor-Unit/EMGdecomPy/README.md

 ## License

-`emgdecompy` was created by Daniel King.
+`emgdecompy` was created by Daniel King, Jasmine Ortega, Rada Rudyak, and Rowan Sivanandam.
 It is licensed under the terms of the MIT license.

 ## Credits